anish9/anish9/README.md

 - 🔭 I’m currently working on: Domain specific image synthesis
-- 🌱 I’m currently learning science 😄
+- 💬 Ask me about the data science myths 😄
 - 📫 How to reach me: josh.anish1@gmail.com